 Journals and publishers recognize that editorial decisions can make or break researchers’ careers.
 It is well established that administrators and decision-makers use journal prestige and impact factors as a shortcut to assess the research of job applicants, current academic staff, and even proactively recruit academics who score highly on such metrics.
 It is not uncommon to find language in university evaluation policies that reference or explicitly mention the Journal Impact Factor (JIF).
-For example, a recent study found that the JIF or other closely related terms, including “high-impact journal” and “journal impact,” were mentioned in 23% of review, promotion, and tenure documents in a representative sample of academic institutions across the US and Canada.1 This amount increased to 40% among research-intensive universities.
+For example, a recent study found that the JIF or other closely related terms, including “high-impact journal” and “journal impact,” were mentioned in 23% of review, promotion, and tenure documents in a representative sample of academic institutions across the United States and Canada.1 This amount increased to 40% among research-intensive universities.
 However, such an approach to research evaluation provides a limited view of anyone’s accomplishments.
 Many groups also have argued that focusing on journal brands intensifies competition between researchers and journals in ways that distort behavior and undermine a healthy and productive scholarly enterprise.2,3

 But it is not enough to recognize the problem.
 Identifying specific approaches that publishers can take to address these concerns really is key.
 The Declaration on Research Assessment (DORA)4 is doing that by advancing practical and robust approaches to improve how research is evaluated in hiring, promotion, and funding decisions.
 But change—which is essentially cultural—does not come easy.
 It hinges on the actions of individuals, organizations, and every stakeholder in the environment.
 When DORA was released in 2013, the declaration provided 18 targeted recommendations to publishers, research institutes, funders, metrics providers, and researchers.
 Five of the recommendations were written for publishers, and the purpose of this article is to highlight some practical steps that publishers can take in support of more effective research assessment.